igem-fau/website/content/project/experiments.md

 **Preparation of electro-competent cells**
 ---

-*Why did we choose this experiment?*
+*Why did we choose this method?*

 Competent cells have a increased cell permeability.
-This is an important characteristic for the following transformation, where the aim is to transfer DNA into the bacteria.
+This is an important characteristic for the following transformation in which the aim is to transfer DNA into the bacteria.

 **Prepare first:**